The Importance Of Visualization To Reach Your Goals

 • It creates an inner motivation to strive for your goals and dreams.

-• The consistent practice of visualization promotes positive thinking, it helps you to stay on track to be successful in the long run.
+• Consistent visualization practice promotes positive thinking and helps one stay on track to be successful in the long run.

-By experience, the more I practice this, the better mentally prepared I am before any life event or race week, this increases the possibilities to enjoy the whole process.
+By experience, the more I practice this, the better mentally prepared I am before any life event or race week.
+This increases the possibility of enjoying the whole process.

-It’s a very good habit to do the visualization first thing in the morning, I also do it during training, or before going to bed.
+Visualizing first thing in the morning is a very good habit.
+I also do it during training or before going to bed.

-We can apply this technique to anything in our life, big dreams, goals, interviews, speeches, personal life, any life challenge or skill that we want to improve or learn.
+We can apply this technique to anything in our life, big dreams, goals, interviews, speeches, personal life, any life challenge, or skill we want to improve or learn.

-Before any big event or activity, it’s very important to do the full movie in your mind several times.
+Before any big event or activity, you must do the whole movie in your mind several times.
 Dreaming is free and legal.

 “Start before you're ready.”S. Pressfield.